Aliases for HAMP Gene

 GeneCards Summary for HAMP Gene

 HAMP (Hepcidin Antimicrobial Peptide) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Diseases associated with HAMP include Hemochromatosis, Type 2B and Hemochromatosis Type 2.
+Diseases associated with HAMP include Hemochromatosis, Type 2B and Hemochromatosis.
 Among its related pathways are TGF-beta signaling pathway (KEGG) and Hfe effect on hepcidin production and Iron metabolism in placenta.
 GO annotations related to this gene include receptor binding and ion channel inhibitor activity.

 UniProtKB/Swiss-Prot Summary for HAMP Gene